Women in the Philippines: Female genital mutilation

+Women at work

 Traditionally, rural and tribal women do all the household related chores.
 Heavy work that requires more strength is done by the husband.
 Now, the chore work is evenly distributed with the men doing just as much work as the women.
 The scope of their functions include cooking, cleaning, teaching the children, washing clothes, repairs, budgeting, and helping in the farm.
 The husband is the one who makes sure the farm would yield quality crops, so he does all the maintenance work.
 In some cases, where the husband needs help from other men, the wife would make sure that the men are fed, so she cooks food and bring it to the farm.
 The Filipino women, ensures that everyone is well fed, including any workers, relatives, or visitors.

 In general, Filipino women find pride in their work.
 They do not find themselves alienated from their chores because they work with, around, and for their families.
 This family-oriented mindset gives them a sense of dignity and responsibility.
 The family and the children are the primary priority some Filipino women's life.
 In addition to doing housework, the contemporary role of a Filipino wife today is to provide financial support in the household by seeking employment in higher-earning occupations which then expands the Filipino female work outside the household.

+In 19th-century Manila

+Below are some of the work that women in Manila performed during the 19th century:

+Water Carrier

+Aguadoras or women water carriers were responsible for transporting large clay jars filled with water from distant and cleaner sources such as the Marikina River.
+This was because Manila's rivers had no potable water, and the supply from the Carriedo Waterworks, which was Manila's first water system and only created in 1882, was limited.
+These women had to travel to nearby towns to fetch water, which they brought back to the city in water-filled jars, for family consumption or sold for profit.

+Betel Leaf and Nut Seller

+Betel nut chewing played a significant role in Philippine society in the past.
+Besides being beneficial for health, chewing betel leaf was a popular hobby among Filipinos.The high demand for betel leaves and betel nuts led to the emergence of buyeras.
+They wrapped betel nut and lime in betel leaves, and sold their goods along the pavements.